How to Holiday Healthily

 How to Holiday Healthily, by Kelley Gilbert of Modernly Healthy

-It's December which means we are creeping toward the holidays.
-The holiday season is filled with friends, family, celebrations and the time of year when you begin to pack on those extra five pounds we are hating ourselves for come spring.
-For many it is the inevitable cost of the holidays and extra Christmas cookie and pumpkin pie pounds can get harder and harder to lose year after year.
-The good news is- It doesn't have to be that way!
+It's December, which means we're creeping toward the holidays.
+The holiday season is filled with friends, family, celebrations, and the time of year when you begin to pack on those extra five pounds we hate ourselves for come spring.
+For many it is the inevitable cost of the holidays.
+And extra Christmas cookie and pumpkin pie pounds can get harder and harder to lose year after year.
+The good news is – it doesn't have to be that way!
 This can be your year to have a happy and healthy holiday and break the cycle of overstuffed pants and self loathing.
-Read below for some of my favorite tips on How to Holiday Healthily
+Read below for some tips on how you can Holiday Healthily.

 Tip 1: Bring the Health.
-If you are going to a party or hosting it bring a healthy dish so you know there will be at least one healthy option.
+If you are going to a party, or hosting a party, bring a healthy dish so you know there will be at least one healthy option.
 Fill half you plate up with this so you won't be tempted or have room to grab the sweet potato and marshmallow casserole.
 I always try to bring or serve a festive salad and you'd be surprised what a big hit they can be.
 Think greens with roasted acorn squash or beets, and a grain or some toasted nuts sprinkled on top for a warm and welcoming crowd pleaser.
-I plan on bringing the recipe below for this years feast.

 Tip 2: It's a Holiday not a three months hiatus from health.
 There is nothing wrong with treating yourself to a slice of your Mama's homemade pecan pie on Christmas Day but there is something wrong with treating yourself to a slice at every work function, neighborhood party, and white elephant party you attend.
 So treat the other days as normal days when it comes to your food selection and leave the special treats for the truly special day.